 Frequently Asked Questions

-How many distinctive shades of Mussel Blue are there?
+How many variations of Mussel Blue exist?

 Our database currently catalogs 17 primary variations of Mussel Blue, but the spectrum allows for infinite gradations between these defined points.